-for the faith (ULT)
+for the faith (ULT) to teach...to trust him more (UST)

 Faith is an abstract noun.
 Here it refers to believing or trusting in Jesus.
 If it is more clear in your language, you can translate it with a verb such as these, as in the UST.
 Alternate Translation: "to strengthen the faith" or "to help [God's chosen people] to trust him more" (See: Abstract Nouns)